Category Archives: Binche Lace

 This basic yoke has a sash that ties in the back.
 It is smocked to just above the waist and meets the back yoke at that same depth.
 The sash snugs the dress up and feels more like a big girl dress.

 The intriguing smocking plate is Chinese Chippendale by Barbie Beck, an almost ancient design.
-If you blow up the photo on the left, you will see how interesting the design is.
+If you blow up the photo, you will see how interesting the design is.
 Continue reading

 Pin Pillow